vaneri/simple-node-express-with-elastic-search/README.md

 # simple-node-express-with-elastic-search
-A very basic and simple example using nodejs, axios, jest
+A very basic and simple example using node express and elastic search

 npm install
 // Pre-requisite: having ES running and having collected the certificate to connect using HTTPS